 Notice how slow string concatenation is for Java?
 On the other hand, there is no noticeable performance impact in C++.

-- If you did want your string to be mutable, you can convert it to a
+If you did want your string to be mutable, you can convert it to a char array.

-- If you have to concatenate strings often, it will be better to use some other data structures like
+If you have to concatenate strings often, it will be better to use some other data structures like StringBuilder.
+The below code runs in O(n) complexity.

 Question - Add Binary